 - The recipient will be allowed to withdraw funds (not exceeding $5,000) incrementally to support the design and growth of his/her project.
-Prerequisite to accessing funding, recipients of the grant need to complete the following two courses: (1) BUSI 221 New Enterprises and (2) either BUSI 220 Lilie E-Teams Experience or BUSI 223 Modeling for Entrepreneurs.
+Prerequisite to accessing funding, recipients of the grant need to complete the following two courses: (1) BUSI 221 New Enterprises and (2) BUSI 220 Lilie E-Teams Experience.

 - In addition to financial support, the winner of this award will have the support of faculty, mentors, and programs of the broader university and the Lui Idea Lab for Innovation and Entrepreneurship (Lilie).